mikesvoboda/jackson/docs/legal_filings/settlement_demand_letters.md

 **4. Professional Abandonment**: You refused to correct known errors and abandoned your professional responsibilities.

+### **SUSPICIOUS CIRCUMSTANCES SUGGESTING EXTERNAL PRESSURE**

+**Unexplained Return to Property**: Professional surveyors do not typically return to perform additional unpaid field work after completing a survey.
+Your return to place a termination pin after your initial survey showed no easement termination suggests external pressure or coordination.

+**Timing Suggests Coordination**: The suspicious timing of your second site visit - followed by the sudden "discovery" of a pin marked as "IPF" - suggests coordination designed to establish an easement path favorable to Georgia Power Company's interests.

+**Concealed External Factors**: You have provided no reasonable professional explanation for your voluntary return to perform additional costly field work, suggesting external pressure, compensation, or coordination that you concealed from our clients.

 ### **COORDINATE MISDIRECTION FRAUD ANALYSIS**

 Analysis reveals sophisticated coordinate fraud designed to conceal incomplete work: